-- L4-1(1) main() starts by calling CPU\IntDis() which ensures that CPU interrupts are disabled (see Appendix B, "μC/CPU Port to the RX62N" on page 929). - L4-1(2) OSInit() is then called to initialize μC/OS-III.
-Ideally, the application should verify that OSInit() returns without error, by verifying that 'err' contains OS\ERR\NONE (i.e., the value 0).
-Alternatively, this can be performed with the debugger by single stepping through the code (step over) and stop after OSInit() returns.

-Depending on selected configuration options, OSInit() creates up to five internal tasks: the idle task, the tick task, the interrupt queue handler task, the timer task, and the statistic task.
+- L4-1(1) main() starts by calling CPU_Init() which is used to initialize the μC/CPU services (see Appendix B, "μC/CPU Port to the SH2A-FPU" on page 883). - L4-1(2) A name is assigned to the CPU by calling CPU_NameSet().
+This allows a debugger or μ C/Probe to display the name of the CPU being used by the application. - L4-1(3) OSInit() is then called to initialize μC/OS-III.
+Normally, you will want to verify that OSInit() returns without error by verifying that "err" contains OS_ERR_NONE (i.e. the value 0).
+You can do this with the debugger by single stepping through the code (step over) and stop after OSInit() returns. - L4-1(4) As a precaution, we added a test that will wait for the CPU in this infinite loop should OSInit() return with an error code.
+You would then need to open os.h (see OS ERR ????) to determine the cause of the error. - OSInit() creates five internal tasks: the idle task, the tick task, the interrupt queue handler task, the timer task, and the statistic task. - L4-1(5) OSTaskCreate() is called to create an application task called AppTaskStart().

-- L4-1(3) Set all application hooks.
-The application hooks are defined on os app hooks.c. - L4-1(4) OSTaskCreate() creates the application task called AppTaskStart().
 OSTaskCreate() contains 13 arguments as described in Appendix A, "μC/OS-III API Reference" on page 443 in Part I of this book.

-AppTaskStartTCB is the OS\TCB used by the task.
-This variable is declared in the "Local Variables" section of the app.c.
+AppTaskStartTCB is the OS_TCB used by the task.
+This variable is declared in the "Local Variables" section in app.c.

-AppTaskStartStk[] is an array of CPU\STK's used to declare the stack for the task.
-In $\mu$ C/OS-III, each task requires its own stack space.
+AppTaskStartStk[] is an array of CPU_STKs used to declare the stack for the task.
+In μ C/OS-III, each task requires its own stack space.
 The size of the stack greatly depends on the application.
-In this example, the stack size is declared through APP TASK START STK SIZE, which is defined in app cfq.h.
+In this example, the stack size is declared through APP_TASK_START_STK_SIZE, which is defined in app_cfg.h.

-APP\TASK\START\PRIO determines the priority of the start task and is also defined in app\cfg.h.
+APP_TASK_START_PRIO determines the priority of the start task and is defined in app_cfg.h.